espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Instant Opening.md

 # Instant Opening
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You distract your opponent with a few choice words or a rude gesture.
 Choose a target within 30 feet.
-It's [[Off-Guard]] against your attacks until the end of your next turn.
+It's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against your attacks until the end of your next turn.
 Depending on the way you describe your distraction, this action gains either the auditory or visual trait.